cybertheory/converse/README.md

 ## 🤔 What is this?

 Large language models (LLMs) are emerging as a transformative technology, enabling developers to build applications that they previously could not.
 However, using these LLMs in isolation is often insufficient for creating a truly powerful app - the real power comes when you can combine them with other sources of computation or knowledge.
-LangBrain allows the use of LLMs as a sort of computational nexus, allowing the creation of semi or fully autonomous agents by allowing and standardizing the direct connection of models to existing SDKs and APIs.
+LangBrain allows the use of LLMs as a sort of computational nexus, allowing the creation of autonomous agents by standardizing the direct connection of models to existing SDKs and APIs.

 ## 💁 Contributing